itscarlosm/AzureFundamentalsBC/README.md

 - Managing Azure Users in Azure AD
 - Resetting user passwords in Azure AD
 - Creating and configuring Azure Virtual Machines (through Azure and with Bash)
-- Creating and managing resources and storage groups
+- Creating and managing resource and storage groups
 - Creating and configuring VNets
 - Connecting Windows client PCs to Azure AD